 Jump to:

-One Pot Meals
+One Pan Meals

 Using a cast iron pan gives this recipe the flavor and char it deserves.
-The way chicken thighs fry on the cast iron pan to develop a crust and fill the orzo with savory flavor is out of this world.
+The way chicken thighs sear on the cast iron pan to develop a crust and fill the orzo with a savory flavor is out of this world.
 Combine that with the lemon, basil, and parmesan for the best-tasting orzo you'll ever have.

 Ingredients Notes and Substitutions

-Heavy Cream.
+- Heavy Cream.
 Substitute coconut milk for heavy cream.
 If you can't have any dairy, you could also substitute a vegan parmesan cheese.

-Chicken Broth.
+- Chicken Broth.
 Substituting water or vegetable broth will work.
 If you use water, you will need to add more salt to the dish.

-Step 5: Pour in white wine to deglaze the plan.
-Use a wooden spoon to scrape the brown bits from the bottom of the pan.
-Once the orzo absorbs all the wine, add the chicken broth and bring it to a boil.
-Add your chicken back in, cover the pan, lower it to a simmer, and simmer for 15-20 minutes or until the chicken broth is absorbed.
+Step 8: Once the orzo absorbs all the wine, add the chicken broth and bring it to a boil.
+Add your chicken thighs to the pan and cover.
+Lower it to a simmer for 15-20 minutes or until the chicken broth is absorbed.

 Pro-Tips